QuickBooks vs Xero - Comparing Cloud-based Accounting Software

-As the ONLY company in Singapore that qualifies as a pre-approved vendor for both QuickBooks (InvoiceNow) and Xero under the Productivity Solutions Grant (PSG) with up to 80% subsidy, we compare the two for you so that you don’t have to do it yourself.
+As ONE of the companies in Singapore that qualifies as a Productivity Solutions Grant (PSG) pre-approved vendor for both QuickBooks (InvoiceNow) and Xero with up to 80% subsidy, we have compared the two for you so that you don’t have to do it yourself!

 Points of clarification: